 If you've read this far, I am truly very sorry for all the bureaucratic and legalistic stuff.
 Really, honest, I am an easygoing person, and I just love urban stuff and hope to get you excited about it too!
 Urban Studies is fascinating and engaging, and this class is pretty easy if we all do our jobs properly.
-The syllabus has become so detailed and strident because every year new committees and administrators at the University create new rules, regulations, and disclosures; and every year, stressed-out students who failed to plan ahead devise ever more creative excuses and questions ("...but it was on time!
+The syllabus has become so detailed and strident because every year, with the very best of intentions, new committees and administrators at the University are working hard to create new rules, regulations, initiatives, and disclosures that generate more information that we are all required to read, reflect upon, and incorporate into our teaching and learning activities.
+Every year, stressed-out students who failed to plan ahead devise ever more creative excuses and questions ("...but it was on time!
 I was on an international flight, and we crossed the International Date Line, so...").
 The most extreme excuse yet received: "I was in jail last night."

 Where is the City?
-Scenes of 'Networks of Outrage and Hope' in a Worldwide Urban System
+Scenes of 'Networks of Outrage and Hope' in Worldwide Urban Systems

 How about a few more urban stories?
 This is optional, but hopefully you might find it interesting.
 Cities concentrate everything, including debate and disagreement.
 The famous urban sociologist Manuel Castells has been writing for many years about the way cities have been transformed by the "space of flows," as urban places are connected by the circulation of people, physical commodities, money, and ideas.
-He has also analyzed the dramatic ways that urban social movements have evolved in the era of planetary urbanization: the spread of smartphones and social media have enabled a process that he calls "mass self-communication," making it much easier and faster for individuals and groups to organize, come together, protest, and make demands on governments, corporations, or other institutions of power.48 For Castells, then, the era of planetary urbanization connects cities around the world in "networks of outrage and hope."
-In turn, many governments and other institutions now regard social media and crowds of demonstrators as signs of danger or disorder.
-All of these processes create fascinating interconnections between the local conversations that take place in individual cities, and the globally-circulating ideas and images spread through various kinds of media.
+He has also analyzed the dramatic ways that urban social movements have evolved in the era of planetary urbanization: the spread of smartphones and social media have enabled a process that he calls "mass self-communication," making it much easier and faster for individuals and groups to organize, come together, protest,